One fire. One cauldron. And suddenly, cooking regains something essential.

 And the cooking begins.

-For van travelers, road trippers, bivouackers, and campers, the cauldron becomes a travel companion.
-It allows you to cook outdoors, far from developed campsites, with a rare sense of freedom.
+For van travelers, road trip enthusiasts, campers, and bivouackers, the cauldron becomes a travel companion.
+It allows cooking outdoors, far from equipped campsites, with a rare sense of freedom.

-It's a cuisine that perfectly matches the spirit of slow travel: taking your time, stopping, building a fire, cooking, sharing.
+It's a cuisine that perfectly matches the spirit of slow travel: taking your time, stopping, making a fire, cooking, sharing.

 → How to light a fire with a ferrocerium rod (practical guide)

-→ How to make fire in the rain: the effective bushcraft method
+→ Making fire in the rain: the effective bushcraft method

 For history, bushcraft, and ancient craft enthusiasts

-Cooking in a cauldron is not just about preparing a meal.
+Cooking in a cauldron isn't just about preparing a meal.

-For centuries, men and women have cooked in vessels suspended or placed over fire.
-Before modern ovens, before electric stovetops, before gas, there was fire, metal, earth, wood, water, grains, vegetables, meats, herbs.
+For centuries, men and women have cooked in vessels hung or placed over a fire.
+Before modern ovens, before electric hobs, before gas, there was fire, metal, earth, wood, water, cereals, vegetables, meats, herbs.

-It speaks to enthusiasts of bushcraft, self-sufficiency, history, reenactment, culinary heritage, and outdoor living.
+It speaks to enthusiasts of bushcraft, self-sufficiency, history, reenactment, culinary heritage, and outdoor life.

-Approche Libre embraces this approach: rediscovering recipes inspired by the past, reconstructing them diligently, truly testing them over fire, and then transmitting them in an aesthetic and durable format.
+Approche Libre is part of this approach: rediscovering recipes inspired by the past, reconstructing them diligently, testing them authentically over fire, then transmitting them in an aesthetic and durable format.

 → Traditional cauldron: How did the Gauls cook?

-A cast-iron cauldron allows for cooking a vast variety of dishes.
+A cast iron cauldron allows you to cook an immense variety of dishes.

 You can prepare: